Let’s get real, mama (or papa!): being a family sure is beautiful, but it’s also hectic.

 Set a timer for 20 minutes.
 Everyone joins in.

-Use baskets or bins and do a fast sweep of:
+Use baskets or bins and do a fast sweep of.

-- Toys
+- Toys.

-- Shoes
+- Shoes.

-- Blankets and pillows
+- Blankets and pillows.

-- Stray dishes
+- Stray dishes.

-- Anything that doesn’t belong in the main living spaces
+- Anything that doesn’t belong in the main living spaces.

-Pro Tip: Turn it into a game.
+A Game Can Make this Activity More Fun.
 Crank the music.
 Race the clock.
 Bribe them with hot cocoa if needed.

 The goal isn’t perfection.
 The goal is walking into Monday with visual peace.